lateau/charmap/README.md

 CharMap is unicode table viewer for Emacs.
 With CharMap you can see the unicode table based on The Unicode Standard 6.2.

-You can install CharMap via http://marmalade-repo.org/
+Newest CharMap is available on MELPA.

 ## How to use?